 Two evenings per week (total: 4 hours)- Beit Midrash

-At each given time there are four parallel shiurim on different levels.
+At each given time there are multiple parallel shiurim on different levels/ on different topics.
 Students choose classes based on level and language of instruction.

 Students who would like to combine the advantages of learning with Israelis with the care of an overseas program may participate in our Tochnit Tamar.
 Students in this program spend between a third and half of their week integrated into classes with Lindenbaum’s Israeli program.

-The core curriculum consists of classes in Gemara, Torah, Nach, Halakha, Machshava, and Women and Halakha.
-In addition, students may also choose from a variety of elective courses in Jewish Philosophy (Kuzari, Rambam, Chassidut, Rav Kook, the Rav), Jewish History (Zionism, History of the Holocaust), and Contemporary Halakic Issues.
+The core curriculum consists of classes in Gemara, Tanakh, Halakha, Machshava, and Women and Halakha.
+In addition, students may also choose from a variety of elective courses in Jewish Philosophy (Ultimate Questions, Rambam, Chassidut, Rav Kook, Rav Soloveitchik), Jewish History (Zionism, History of the Holocaust), and Contemporary Halakhic Issues.
 There is a daf yomi shiur during the lunch breaks and Rav Menachem Liebtag offers an intensive Tanach Seminar one evening a week (5:00-10:00pm).

 Students who choose to participate in our Tochnit Ora make weekly visits to the homes of guest speakers, alternating between Midreshet Lindenbaum faculty and other Torah scholars in the greater Jerusalem area, where they have an opportunity to learn from and about these Torah personalities.
 Speakers have included Dr.Yael Ziegler, Rabbi Chaim Brovender, Rabbanit Malka Bina, and Rav Elchanan Samet.